Vinayreddysuram/aks_web_app/README.md

-# Sample HTML Web Application on Azure
+# Sample HTML Web Application on Azure using AKS

 This project demonstrates how to deploy a sample HTML web application using Azure Kubernetes Service (AKS) and Azure Container Registry (ACR).